louisfghbvc/Leetcode/README.md

 │      1418.
 Display Table of Food Orders in a Restaurant.cpp │      525.
 [Like And Useful]Contiguous Array.cpp
 │      560.
 [Like And Useful]Subarray Sum Equals K.cpp
+│      771.
+Jewels and Stones.cpp
 │
 ├─Heap
-│      703.
+│      1439.
+[Like] Find the Kth Smallest Sum of a Matrix With Sorted Rows.cpp │      703.
 Kth Largest Element in a Stream.cpp
 │
 ├─Linked List